 This is all indicative of what Forbes calls “The New Wave of AI," a more robust, dynamic generative AI that can create content — whether that’s an online course, a training manual or new line of code — for you.

 At the heels of Open AI’s massively successful launch of ChatGPT, it’s no surprise that creative and operational teams are using it to their advantage.

 Daily AI use: How common is it really?

 AI adoption ranges high.
-About 30% of our respondents reported daily usage, and more than 41% of our respondents use it each week.
+About a third of our respondents reported daily usage, and more than 41% use it each week.